devanshmore12-coder/java-vityarthi-course/README.md

+Intelligent University Management System (UMS) MVP Project Overview
-This project implements a Minimum Viable Product (MVP) for a University Management System using core Java concepts, demonstrating object-oriented programming (OOP), multithreading, collections, file I/O, and custom exception handling across three integrated modules.
+This project implements a Minimum Viable Product (MVP) for a console-based University Management System (UMS) using pure Java.
+It is designed to demonstrate proficiency in fundamental and advanced Java concepts, including OOP principles (Inheritance, Polymorphism), Multithreading with Synchronization, Custom Exception Handling, and File I/O.
-Module	Core Features	Java Concepts Demonstrated
-1. Student Management	Registration, Viewing, Updating, Searching.
-OOP (Inheritance/Polymorphism), Custom Exceptions, Collections (ArrayList).
-2. Course & Enrollment	Concurrent Enrollment Check, Capacity Management.
-Multithreading with Synchronization (synchronized), Collections (HashMap).
-3. Examination & Grade	GPA Calculation, Transcript Generation.
-I/O Streams (BufferedWriter) for reporting, Collections (TreeMap) for sorting, Enums (GradeLetter).
-Project Architecture:  The system follows a classic layered architecture (Model-Service-DAO-Controller) implemented entirely in Java.Package StructurePackagePurposeKey Filescom.university.modelEntity classes and OOP hierarchy.Student, UndergraduateStudent, GraduateStudent.com.university.daoIn-memory data persistence (Collections).StudentDAO, CourseDAO, EnrollmentDAO.com.university.serviceBusiness logic and calculation (e.g., GPA, thread-safe enrollment).StudentService, EnrollmentService, GradeService.com.university.controllerHandles console I/O and orchestrates service calls.StudentController, GradeController.com.university.exceptionCustom exceptions for business rules.StudentNotFoundException, CourseFullException, etc.com.university.utilUtilities for reporting and calculations.ReportGenerator, GradeCalculator.
+The system integrates three core academic modules, providing essential management functions for students, courses, and grades.

+Key Features
+The UMS MVP delivers the following functional and conceptual features:
+Core Modules
+Student Management (Module 1): Full CRUD (Create, Read, Update, Delete) cycle for student profiles, supporting inheritance for different student types (UndergraduateStudent, GraduateStudent).
+Course & Enrollment (Module 2): Manages course capacities and implements a thread-safe enrollment system.
+Grade Management (Module 3): Handles grade entry, GPA computation, and academic transcript generation.
+Conceptual Demos
+Multithreading: Features a Concurrent Enrollment Demo (Option 3.4) utilizing the synchronized keyword to prevent race conditions and ensure thread-safe resource management.
+OOP: Uses an abstract Student class with polymorphic calculateTuitionFee() implementations.
+I/O Streams: Generates comprehensive academic transcripts to a local file using java.io.BufferedWriter.
+Collections: Extensive use of ArrayList, HashMap, and TreeMap (for sorted grade reports).
+Custom Exceptions: Implements business logic exceptions like StudentNotFoundException and CourseFullException.

+Technologies/Tools Used
+CategoryTechnology/Tool Notes Language Java Core development language (JDK 8+).Architecture Layered (MVC-style)Separates concerns into Model, DAO, Service, and Controller layers.Persistence In-Memory Collections Data stored in ArrayList and HashMap for fast MVP testing (can be switched to JDBC/JPA easily).Interface Console (Command Line) Simple, text-based interactive menu system.

+Steps to Install & Run the Project
+The project is designed to run directly using the Java Development Kit (JDK) from the command line.

 Prerequisites
-Java Development Kit (JDK): Version 8 or higher.
+Java Development Kit (JDK) 8 or newer installed on your system.

-A Java IDE: VS Code (with Java Extension Pack) or IntelliJ IDEA.
-Installation and Setup
+Running Instructions
 1. Clone the Repository:
+Bash
 git clone [YOUR_REPOSITORY_URL]
 cd UniversityManagementSystem
-2. Compile and Run (Manual): Navigate to the src/main/java directory:
+2. Navigate to Source: Move into the directory containing your package structure:
 Bash
 cd src/main/java
-Compile all files:
+3. Compile the Code: Compile all necessary Java files.
+(Ensure you run this command successfully with no errors.)
 Bash
-javac com/university/Main.java com/university/controller/*.java com/university/service/*.java com/university/dao/*.java com/university/model/*.java com/university/exception/*.java com/university/enums/*.java com/university/util/*.java
+javac com/university/Main.java com/university/controller/*.java com/university/service/
-Run the application:
+4. Execute the Application: Run the compiled Main class:
 Bash
 java -cp . com.university.Main

-4. Core Demos (Must-Run Scenarios)
+Instructions for Testing
-The following options demonstrate the key technical requirements of the MVP.
+Use the following test cases to demonstrate the core functionality and technical requirements.

-A. OOP & Polymorphism Demo (Module 1)
+Test 1: Multithreading & Synchronization Demo
+This is the primary test for Module 2.

+From the Main Menu, choose 3.
+Enrollment Management.

+Choose 3.4 RUN CONCURRENT ENROLLMENT DEMO.

+Expected Result: The system will attempt to enroll 10 students into a course with limited capacity.
+The output must show that only the available spots were filled, with the remaining attempts failing with a CourseFullException.
+This verifies the thread-safe synchronized block is working.

+Test 2: I/O Streams & GPA Calculation Demo
-This demonstrates the inheritance hierarchy and how tuition calculation differs based on the student type Go to 1.
+This demonstrates the file writing and complex calculation requirements.

+From the Main Menu, choose 4.
+Grade Management.

+Choose 4.4 RUN GRADE DEMO (Setup Grades for S001).
+(This automatically registers student S001, enrolls them, and records a high grade.)

+Choose 4.2 Calculate Student GPA (Enter ID S001).

+Choose 4.3 Generate Transcript (I/O Demo) (Enter ID S001).

+Expected Result:

+4.2 should display a high GPA (e.g., 4.00).

+4.3 should confirm "Transcript generated successfully".
+Check the project root for the reports/S001_transcript.txt file.

+Test 3: OOP/Polymorphism Demo
+From the Main Menu, choose 1.
 Student Management.

-Run 1.1 Register New Student (Register one Undergraduate, one Graduate (RA=No)).
+Run 1.1 Register New Student: Register one Undergraduate and one Graduate student.

 Run 1.4 List All Students.

-Verify: Undergraduate students show a different tuition fee calculation than Graduate students.
-B. Multithreading & Synchronization Demo (Module 2) This demonstrates thread safety by ensuring only one thread can modify the course enrollment count at a time, preventing over-enrollment.
-Go to 3.
-Enrollment Management.
-Run 3.4 RUN CONCURRENT ENROLLMENT DEMO.
-Scenario: The demo attempts to enroll 10 students into Course CS201 (max capacity 3, 2 spots are already taken).
-Verify: Exactly one student succeeds in enrolling (filling the final spot), and the remaining 9 fail with a CourseFullException.
-The final count remains 3/3.
-C. I/O Stream Report Generation Demo (Module 3)
-This demonstrates data processing and writing output to the file system using Java I/O Streams.
-Go to 4.
-Grade Management.
-Run 4.4 RUN GRADE DEMO (Setup Grades for S001).
-(This registers a student and gives them an 'A' in course C101).
-Run 4.2 Calculate Student GPA (Use Student ID S001).
-Verify: The GPA should be 4.00.
-Run 4.3 Generate Transcript (I/O Demo) (Use Student ID S001).
-Verify: A new file named reports/S001_transcript.txt is created in the project root directory, containing the student's header and grade details.
-5. Deliverables Status
-Deliverable	Status	Completion Notes
-Code Implementation	✅ Complete	All 3 modules and core Java concepts implemented.
-README.md	✅ Complete	(This file)
-UML Diagrams	❌ Missing	Must be generated and placed in the docs/diagrams folder.
-Project Report	❌ Missing	Required 15-section PDF report detailing design and challenges.
-JDBC/JPA Layer	⚠️ In-Memory	Data access uses Collections (in-memory) instead of persistent database.
+Expected Result: The FEE (Demo) column will show different values for the Undergraduate and Graduate students, demonstrating the polymorphic calculateTuitionFee() method.